truenas/middleware/docs/userguide/index.rst

   `Firefox <http://www.mozilla.com/en-US/firefox/all.html>`_
   instead.

-* If you receive “An error occurred!” messages when attempting to configure an item in the GUI, make sure that the browser is set to allow cookies from the FreeNAS® system.
+* If you receive "An error occurred!" messages when attempting to configure an item in the GUI, make sure that the browser is set to allow cookies from the FreeNAS® system.

 This